 Leadership is complicated.

-A leadership philosophy is very personal.
-Given the various successful styles, I find it challenging to articulate mine.
+A leadership philosophy is personal.
+With many successful styles, I find it hard to define mine.

-There isn’t a single best philosophy but a collection of pros & cons to consider within a specific context.
-Depending on the context, a particular leadership style will fail miserably while another will flourish.
+There’s no single best philosophy but a range of pros and cons to consider in specific contexts.
+Depending on the situation, one leadership style may succeed while another may fail.

-In this post, I will share my leadership style as a Principal Engineer.
+In this post, I share my leadership style as a Principal Engineer.

-My leadership approach is built on the foundation of my personal principles and guides how I apply my professional principles when working with teams and organizations.
+My leadership approach is built on the foundation of my personal principles.
+It guides how I apply my professional principles when working with teams and organizations.

 Principles